GameliKofiJerome/SQL-Data-Analysis---Parch-Posey/README.md

-# DATA ANALYSIS USING SQL
+# DATA EXPLORATION AND ANALYSIS USING SQL

 ## Introduction
-Parch and Posey is a fictional e-commerce paper selling company that sells 3 different types of papers to companies, via different channels in different regions.
+Parch and Posey is a fictional e-commerce paper selling company that sells 3 types of papers to companies, via different channels in different regions.
-The database of the company was queried to derive insights on important metrics such as;
+The database of the company was queried to derive insights on essential metrics such as;
 - Earliest orders for every sales account
 - The number of sales reps in each region
 - Number of times each sales channel was used
 Etc...

 ## Project Analysis
-In this project, I used the Parch and Posey database to explore different functional aspects of SQL from basic to advanced.
+In this project, I used the Parch and Posey database to explore different functional aspects of SQL from basic to advanced answering questions about the data.

 The database consists of different tables;
 - accounts